phpDocumentor/fig-standards/proposed/phpdoc.md

   * constant
   * variables, both local and global scope.

-  It is RECOMMENDED to precede a "Structural Element" with a DocBlock with its definition and not with each usage.
+  It is RECOMMENDED to precede a Structural Element with a DocBlock with its definition and not with each usage.

   Example: